flxzt/rnote/README.md

 * Stylus buttons configuration to map them to different actions and / or pen types
 * Sticky selection: drag along parts of the selected strokes based on the proximity of a round pen tool
 * Locked strokes: Selection mode to toggle the mutability of strokes
+* Share and synchronize sheets with others ( via e.g. the peer-2-peer protocol libp2p ).

 ## File Format
 The `.rnote` file format is a gzipped json file.
 It is (de)compressed with the `flate2` crate and (de)serialized with the `Serde` crate.